 Your doctor may stop ZEGERID if you have low magnesium levels in your body.
 This problem can be serious.
 Low magnesium can happen in some people who take a proton pump inhibitor medicine for at least 3 months.
-If low magnesium levels occur, it is usually after a year of treatment.
+If low magnesium levels happen, it is usually after a year of treatment.
 You may or may not have symptoms of low magnesium.

 People who are taking multiple daily doses of proton pump inhibitor medicines for a long period of time may have an increased risk of fractures of the hip, wrist, or spine.

 If you are on a low-sodium diet or at risk of developing congestive heart failure (CHF), you and your doctor should decide if you will take ZEGERID.

 It is not known if ZEGERID is safe and effective in children and adolescents less than 18 years of age.

 If you are pregnant, planning to become pregnant, or nursing, talk to your healthcare provider before taking ZEGERID.
 It is unknown if ZEGERID can harm your unborn baby.